 Thank you for choosing Duck Bay Hotel & Marina.

-We will be open for Breakfast from 9am and lunch from 11:30am.
-Our all day A La Carte menu runs from 11:30am with last orders for food at 7pm.
+We are open for Breakfast from 9am and lunch from 11:30am.
+Our all day A La Carte menu runs from 11:30am with last orders for food at 6:30pm.
 Please note the restaurant will close to non-residents at 8pm.
-The sale of alcohol is currently prohibited indoors.
+The sale of alcohol is currently prohibited indoors at Duck Bay.

 Loch Lomond and The Trossachs National Park is the place to visit if you want to experience Scotland in all its guises and glory.
 It’s where the lowlands meets the highlands, the urban meets the rural and cultural history meets adrenaline-fuelled adventure!